Hepatitis C (HCV)

 Women and Hepatitis C

-However, women with HCV face a few extra challenges compared with HCV-infected men.
+However, women with HCV face a few extra challenges compared with men with HCV.
 First, women's livers are more sensitive to alcohol and are therefore more likely to be damaged by smaller amounts of alcohol.
 For women living with HCV, it is best to avoid alcohol altogether.
 HCV-positive women who do drink alcohol should have no more than one drink per day.

 Secondly, women are more likely to experience side effects when taking the drugs that used to be the standard HCV treatment – pegylated interferon and ribavirin.
 Specifically, depression and anemia are more common in women than men who take these drugs.
 The good news is that many new HCV drugs now provide more effective treatment without either interferon or ribavirin, and therefore these older medicines are now rarely used.